The Voice of Germany season 10: Coaches and hosts

-This season features 10 contestants who had previously appeared on previous seasons of the show, they are called the "Allstars".
+This season features 10 contestants who had previously appeared on previous seasons of the show, they are called the "All-stars".

 Scouting

 The scoutings with the producers began on February 7, 2020 in Hamburg and ended on February 29, 2020 in Berlin but not shown on television.
 On April 17 and 18, 2020, it was announced that the Last Chance Days which would take place in Berlin was cancelled because of the coronavirus pandemic in Germany, but the production announced that the participants could send a video to apply for this season.

 Teams

 Blind auditions

 The blind auditions were recorded from July 17, 2020 to July 22, 2020 at Studio Adlershof in Berlin and were broadcast from October 8, 2020 until November 5, 2020, being broadcast every Thursday on ProSieben and every Sunday on Sat.1.